Home

 • Don’t ignore warning lights — address them early to prevent further damage.

-• Ask a mechanic to clean the throttle body every 75,000 miles to prevent carbon buildup around the TPS.
+• Ask a mechanic to clean the throttle body every 25,000 to 90,000 miles (depending on the vehicle and usage) to prevent carbon buildup around the TPS.

 How It Works